 4 Tips to Keep Students Learning This Summer with Exact Path

-- Think It Through: To Assess or Not to Assess
+1. Think It Through: To Assess or Not to Assess

-Considering using the assessment in a virtual setting?
-It can be done!
+If you’re looking for ways to allow students to address unfinished learning or acceleration needs from home, you can use the assessment with our at-home diagnostic administration guide!
 To prepare, you may want to carefully communicate to both students and parents just how this assessment works.
-Remember, a computer-adaptive test is not about getting 100%.
-Rather, it is about figuring out what students know and don’t know so instruction begins at the right level.
-That means, mom and dad, if you’re helping your child through a particularly tough problem, you’re actually negatively affecting their eventual learning path.
+Remember that a computer-adaptive test is not about earning a score of 100 percent.
+Rather, it is about figuring out what students know and don’t know so that instruction begins at the right level.
+That means, family members or guardians, if you’re helping your child through a particularly tough problem, you’re actually negatively affecting their learning path.
 Encourage students to make their best guess when they need to.
-The testing algorithm will adapt in real-time to deliver appropriate questions that zero in on each student’s strengths and needs.
+The testing algorithm will adapt in real time to deliver appropriate questions that zero in on each student’s strengths and needs.

-- Set Up Summer Challenges
+2. Set Up Summer Challenges

-- Build Assignments
+3. Build Assignments

 We also recommend checking in with parents to assess their access to technology during the summer months.
 For students with limited options, you might consider customizing printable packets to support learning.
 Edmentum’s free worksheet bundles are a nice place to start!